 The centre wing assembly contains machined longerons produced by Lovitt Technologies Australia.
 Sydney-based manufacturer Quickstep also supplies components to the F-35 Lightning II program.
-Lovitt and Quickstep are just two of the more than 17 Australian-based companies manufacturing parts and components for the worldwide fleet of F-35s, including Australia’s own F-35 aircraft.
+Lovitt and Quickstep are just two of the more than 17 Australian-based companies currently manufacturing parts and components for the worldwide fleet of F-35s, including Australia’s own F-35 aircraft.

-The high-tech industry jobs contribute to economic growth in cities around Australia, setting up the industrial base with the technology transfer required to remain competitive in the global aerospace marketplace well into the future.
+These high-tech industry jobs contribute to economic growth in cities around Australia, setting up the industrial base with the technology transfer required to remain competitive in the global aerospace marketplace well into the future.
 Learn more about the people working on the F-35 for Australia.

-Suppliers across Australia are realising the industrial benefits of the program through F-35 production and sustainment opportunities: new high-tech machines, increased exports and employment opportunities for the next generation.
+Suppliers across Australia are realizing the industrial benefits of the program through F-35 production and sustainment opportunities: new high-tech machines, increased exports and employment opportunities for the next generation.
 In this video, hear from some of the people behind the F-35 in Australia.